MrResiduals/myfirstrepo/firstproject.md

-# Heading
+# Heading: Rasberry PI 4 Shut Down procedures

 some test notes

-- 1st point
-- 2nd point
-- 3rd point
+- DON'T PRESS THE PISWITCH, YET!
+- First shut down the PI, by choosing shut down.
+- After Push the PISWITCH, you should hear the fan stop running.
+- Remember, press shutdown when choosing the shutdown option at the top.

-## 2nd heading
+## 2nd heading: Power up procedures

-some more notes

-- 1st point
+Notes

+- Push the PISWITCH, it should show a red light, which means it is on.

 ### 3rd heading

 my last notes